 Everyone wonders about this.
 Are our friends having more sex than we do?
+Is it normal to love your husband, but to not have sex with him?
 Do any other couples have this problem where one partner has high desire, and the other one has little to none?
 There must be something really wrong with us!
 Everyone wants sex 24/7 don’t they?

 The answer to these most commonly asked questions are no. Not really.
 More than 40 million Americans feel stuck in low-sex or no sex marriages.
 Research studies tell us that 1 in 3 women and 1 in 7 men reported little to no sexual desire.
 Sometime in a marriage more than 50% of couples experience one or both partners with little to no sexual desire.